magento/merchdocs/src/live-search/install.md

 For additional help, refer to [Live search catalog not synchronized](https://support.magento.com/hc/en-us/articles/4405637804301-Live-search-catalog-not-synchronized) in the Support Knowledge Base.

 ### Future product updates
 After the initial synchronization, it can take up to fifteen minutes for incremental product updates to become available to storefront search.
-To learn more, go to [Streaming Product Updates]({{ site.devdocs_url }}/live-search/indexing.html#streaming-product-updates).
+To learn more, refer to [Streaming Product Updates]({{ site.devdocs_url }}/live-search/indexing.html#streaming-product-updates).

 ## Test the connection

 In the storefront, verify the following:

-- The _Search_ box returns results correctly
+- The _Search_ box returns results correctly.
-- Category browse returns results correctly
+- Category browse returns results correctly.
-- Facet(s) are available as filters on search results pages
+- Facet(s) are available as filters on search results pages.

 If everything works correctly, congratulations!
 Live Search is installed, connected, and ready to use.